hgsherid17/Intranet-Login/README.md

   - Engineering Documents
   - User Management
   - Security Settings
+- Choose menu option 8 to exit the program
 6. **Scenario 4:** Unauthorized Access
 - Log into an account not listed on the CSV file
 - Ensure that program reprompts user after incorrect username and password are entered
 7. Input Validation
-- Change "USER_DATA" to a nonexistent file to ensure program exits gracefully
+- Change "USER_DATA" to a nonexistent file to ensure the program exits gracefully
 - Test varying login credentials
   - No username
   - No password